traliegh5/cross-lingual-sentiment/README.md

 # cross-lingual-summarization
-Sample command: python final.py -Tt -m xlmr -lang it
+Sample command: python final.py -Tt -m xlmr -lang related -d nlproc

--m is xlmr or bert
+-m is the model type: xlmr or bert
--lang is it, jp or de
+-lang is whether it is the related lang or not: related or diff -d is the dataset: nlproc or xed